SuperFola/blog/content/posts/qmk_macos_sonoma.md

 fi
 ```

 But then I discovered when running `pyenv versions` that it could list only versions it installed, or the system one!
-So I had to uninstall nearly all my python versions (except for 3.11 and 3.12, because why not keep a few just in case) installed through brew, and install python 3.8 with pyenv: `pyenv install 3.8`.
+So I had to uninstall nearly all my brew python versions (except for 3.11 and 3.12, because why not keep the most recent ones just in case) installed through brew, and install python 3.8 with pyenv: `pyenv install 3.8`.
 Then make it the default with `pyenv local 3.8` in the vial-qmk folder.

 ### Fixing my toolchain...?

 Now I could run `make arkenswoop:vial:flash` without Python errors blocking the compilation process, but then, avr-gcc screwed up?
-An error very similar to this one (apart from the keyboard name) popped up:
+An error very similar to this one, down to the compiler version (apart from the keyboard name) popped up:

 ```
 Copyright (C) 2023 Free Software Foundation, Inc.